Movatterモバイル変換

 Style and influences

 Drawing inspiration from the classical Indian arts, Singh first came to prominence as a tabla percussionist in the 1980s London music scene.
 Whilst still in his mid-teens, Singh travelled to India to earn pupillage from Sangeet AcharyaUstad Lachman Singh Seen, master tabla maestro of the Punjab school.
-This period made an indelible mark on the young artist and he has since continued to practice and perform the art form internationally.
-Singh's collaborations with Indian classical musicians include Ustad Sultan Khan, Rakesh Churasia, Ustad Imrat Khan and Ustad Amjad Ali Khan amongst scores of others.[10]
+This period left an unforgettable mark on the young artist and he has since continued to practice and perform the art form internationally.
+Singh's collaborations with Indian classical musicians include Ustad Sultan Khan, Rakesh Churasia, Ustad Imrat Khan and Ustad Amjad Ali Khan amongst scores of others.[12]

-Singh is notable for re-introducing the concepts of Indian classical music to western pop, dance and jazz genres in the late 1980s and early 1990s.
-Singh's solo album credits include critical and commercial successes Ok (1998)—which won the UK's two most prestigious music prizes, 'The South Bank Prize' and theMercury Prize in 1999.Ok, his groundbreaking 1998 debut release, was recorded in Mumbai, Madras, Okinawa, New York and London, featuring contributions fromBill Laswell,Ryuichi Sakamoto,Ustad Sultan Khan and the Madras Philharmonic Orchestra amongst others.
+Singh is notable for reintroducing the concepts of Indian classical music to Western pop, dance and jazz genres in the late 1980s and early 1990s.
+Singh's solo album credits include critical and commercial successesOK (1998)—which won the UK's two most prestigious music prizes, 'The South Bank Prize' and theMercury Prize in 1999.OK, his groundbreaking 1998 debut release, was recorded in Mumbai, Madras, Okinawa, New York and London, featuring contributions fromBill Laswell,Ryuichi Sakamoto,Ustad Sultan Khan and the Madras Philharmonic Orchestra amongst others.

-Singh has pursued several artistic ventures parallel to and in conjunction with his music career, including creating the seminal London club ANOKHA, performing at theTate Gallery in London, creating a sound installation at the Frith Street Gallery in London and composing music for various experimental dance, theatre and film projects.
-In 1990 Singh conceived the Tablatronic, a hybrid electronic/analog tabla (drum) which uses a rare internal microphone system.
-However, in a 2017 interview, he said he "did not do fusion music" and disliked the way Indian musicians felt they had to do fusion music.[11]
+Singh has pursued several artistic ventures parallel to and in conjunction with his music career, including creating the seminal London club Anokha, performing at theTate Gallery in London, creating a sound installation at the Frith Street Gallery in London and composing music for various experimental dance, theatre and film projects.
+In 1990, Singh conceived the Tablatronic, a hybrid electronic/analog Tabla (drum) which uses a rare internal microphone system.[citation needed] However, in a 2017 interview, he said he "did not do fusion music" and disliked the way Indian musicians felt they had to do fusion music.[14]

 Awards

-Singh's debut albumOk (1998) received theMercury Music Prize in 1999.[2]
+Singh's debut albumOK (1998) received theMercury Music Prize in 1999.[2]

 In 2010, Talvin Singh won an award at theUK Asian Music Awards (UK AMAs) for his "Commitment to Scene".[15]
 He was awarded anOBE in the 2014 Birthday Honours.